-All application forms, personal statements and references are read and considered by the BA Ceramic Design course team against the selection criteria listed under What We Look For.
-Depending on the quality of your application, you may then be invited to submit a portfolio and attend an interview.
+All application forms, personal statements and references are read and considered by the course team against the selection criteria listed under What We Look For.
+Depending on the quality of your application, you may then be invited to submit a portfolio.

 When you attend with your full portfolio, your application may be successful, you may be invited to interview in order to clarify any aspect of your application or your work, which is not evident from the material submitted, or you may be rejected.

-Selection is conducted by two members of staff and offers are made on the basis of the selection criteria.
+Selection is conducted by two members of staff and offers of places are made on the basis of the selection criteria.
 Notes are kept in relation to decisions made following the interview process.

-Please note that if you are unable to attend the portfolio review the College may not be able to re-schedule, however you could arrange to submit evidence of your work by post.
+Please note that if you are unable to attend the portfolio review the College may not be able to re-schedule.

 Receiving results of your application